plone/plone.api/docs/contribute/conventions.rst

 specific features (and think of using ``zcml:condition`` statements, if you have such optional features).

-Generally all dependencies on packages imported or used in ZCML should be declared, even if they are pulled in by other dependencies.
+Generally all direct dependencies (packages directly imported or used in ZCML) should be declared, even if they would already pulled in by other dependencies.
 This explicitness reduces possible runtime errors and gives a good overview on the complexity of a package.

 For example, if you depend on Products.CMFPlone and use getToolByName from Products.CMFCore, you should also declare the CMFCore dependency explicitly,